TRANSLATION BUREAU

 Attorney

-Once you have found an attorney, you need to conclude a contract with him/her or with the legal firm, he/she works for.
+Once you have found an attorney, you need to conclude a contract with him/her or with the legal firm he/she works for.
 Payment per hour or per day.
 Only in roubles.
-As a minimum US$200/hour.
-Speaking from our experience an attorney can be useful only if you are going to lodge an appeal to challenge a 5-year ban.
-However, if you have strong exculpatory evidences to challenge the 5-year ban in the courtroom, the attorney assistance is worth it.
+A minimum of US$200/hour.
+Speaking from our experience, an attorney can be useful only if you are going to lodge an appeal to challenge a 5-year ban.
+However, if you have strong exculpatory evidence to challenge the 5-year ban in the courtroom, the attorney's assistance is worth it.

 Case papers

-Your case papers start with your oral explanation (through an interpreter) to the responsible person on how, why and where you have overstayed your visa.
+Your case papers start with your oral explanation (through an interpreter) to the responsible person of how, why and where you have overstayed your visa.
 The same is true for both a police station and a migration office.
-However, in the police station, they immediately take your fingerprints and make your mugshot, and only after that, police officer start making your case papers.
-In the migration office, fingerprints taking is at the end.
+However, in the police station, they immediately take your fingerprints and take your mugshot, and only after that, a police officer start drafting your case papers.
+In the migration office, fingerprint taking is at the end.

 Case papers in the police station and the migration office are absolutely the same.